What is Adaptation?

 Risk and Vulnerability

 The Colorado Climate Center serves as the state climatologist and provides valuable climate risk information and up to date analyses.
-In addition the state has a number of resources aimed at evaluating risk and vulnerability including the Future Avoided Cost Explorer (FACE) Tool, and the Colorado Enviroscreen tool.
+In addition, the state has a number of resources aimed at evaluating risk and vulnerability, including the Enhanced State Hazard Mitigation Plan (E-SHMP), the Colorado Climate Impact Assessment, the Future Avoided Cost Explorer (FACE) Tool, and the Colorado Enviroscreen tool.

 The Colorado Resiliency Framework provides a roadmap of 27 strategies for building resilience and adapting to our changing conditions.

-State departments and agencies are integrating adaptation into operations and investments, and supporting local governments in developing adaptation strategies that build resilience today instead of waiting for tomorrow.
+State departments and agencies are integrating adaptation into operations and investments, and supporting local governments in developing adaptation strategies that build resilience today — instead of waiting for tomorrow.
+These actionable next steps are detailed in the Colorado Climate Preparedness Roadmap.
 An example includes the Colorado Department of Transportation’s Policy Directive 1905.0: “Building Resilience into Transportation Infrastructure and Operations.”

 Community Resources